shravya-ks/ns-3-tcp-prague/src/internet/doc/tcp.rst

 window based on this estimate.
 This approach achieves high burst tolerance, low latency, and high throughput with shallow-buffered switches.

-* Functionality at the receiver: Check if CE bit is set in IP header of incoming packet, and if so, send congestion notification to the sender by setting ECE bit in TCP header.
+* Receiver functionality: If CE is set in IP header of incoming packet, send congestion notification to the sender by setting ECE in TCP header.

-* Functionality at the sender: The sender should maintain a running average of fraction of packets marked (α) by using the traditional exponential weighted moving average as shown below:
+* Sender functionality: It should maintain an average of fraction of packets marked (α) by using the exponential weighted moving average as shown below:

                α = (1 - g) x α + g x F

 where
-* g is the estimation gain (btwn 0 and 1)
+* g is the estimation gain (between 0 and 1)
 * F is fraction of packets marked in current RTT.

 On receipt of an ACK with ECE bit set, the sender should respond by reducing the congestion window as follows, once for every window of data: